willyguggenheim/kubify/README.rst

 ========

-A Fun Project I am Building To Prove An Interesting Theory About Next Gen Self Service Rapid,
+A Fun Project I am Building To Prove An Interesting Next Gen Self Service Platform For Devs, DevOps and MLOps,

 Code Delivery Platform to Solve Regression Testing Early in the Development Process,